lincore81/mcscript/README.txt

 mcscript is a mod that adds scripting support to Minecraft.
 Any JSR-223 compliant scripting engine can be used by putting it's jar-file into the ./minecraft/bin directory.

-If you use Oracle's JVM (unless you know what that means you most certainly do) there is already built-in support for JavaScript/ECMAScript 1.6.
+If you use Oracle's HotSpot JVM (unless you know what that means you almost certainly do) there is already built-in support for JavaScript/ECMAScript 1.6.
+If you are using a different JVM you might want to check the documentation.

 Languages/Engines tested so far:
-- JavaScript/ECMAScript 1.6 / Mozilla Rhino
+- JavaScript (ECMAScript) 1.6 / Mozilla Rhino
-- Python / jython
+- Python / jython 2.5.3
-- Lua / luaj
+- Lua 5.1 / luaj 2.0.2

 DOWNLOAD: